WOA-Project/SurfaceDuo-Guides/Install10X/SurfaceDuo1.md

 - In Androidâ„¢ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "USB debugging" inside it.

-- Reboot back into the bootloader mode by running this command:
+- Reboot back into the Bootloader mode by running this command:

 ```batch
 adb reboot bootloader